drchrispinnock/hem2md/README.md

 Ming Vase license - if it breaks you get to keep the pieces.
 No awards will be won for this work.

 Yes I know, the [Hemingway Editor](https://hemingwayapp.com) will output to markdown, but you have to do it every time.
-And if you are like me you want to use the output in a different system (e.g. [Leanpub](https://leanpub.com).
+And if you are like me, you might want to use the output in a different system (e.g. [Leanpub](https://leanpub.com)).
 This convertor will parse a Hemingway Editor file and attempt to output Markdown (compatible with Leanpub).

 If you use the git editing method for Leanpub, you can have your Hemingway files